ohata-toast/CDN/en/console-guide.md

 > Default cache expiration time is 0.
 With 0 as default, the cache expiration time is 604,800 (seconds)=1 week.
 > Cache expiration time is available from 0 as default to 2,147,483,647(seconds).

-### Manage Referrer Header Access
+### Access Management for Referer Header
-Content access management is set with the referrer request header.
+Content access management is set with the referer request header.
 ![Creating CDN Service - Cache](https://static.toastoven.net/prod_cdn/v2/console-cdn-create-cache2.png)

-The referrer request header includes the webpage address of previous links of the currently requested page.
+The referer request header includes the webpage address of previous links of the currently requested page.
 It helps to find the paths a request comes from.
-With referrer header access management, only particular request headers can be configured to access user content.
+With referer header access management, only particular request headers can be configured to access user content.
 Enter in regex, and break the lines to enter many.

 - **Blacklist Type**:
-    * Appropriate to restrict the access of particular referrer request headers only.
+    * Appropriate to restrict the access of particular referer request headers only.
-    * Content access is restricted if a referrer request header matches regex setup.
+    * Content access is restricted if a referer request header matches regex setup.
 If not, content access is allowed.
 - **Whitelist Type**:
-    * Appropriate to allow the access of particular referrer request headers only.
+    * Appropriate to allow the access of particular referer request headers only.
-    * Content access is allowed if a referrer request header matches regex setup.
+    * Content access is allowed if a referer request header matches regex setup.
 If not, content access is not allowed.

 - **Content Access if Referer Header is Unavailable** Allow Access if Referer Header is UnavailableSelect whether to allow access to content if referer request header is not available.